TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInConditions.rst

        page.35.value = abc
     [GLOBAL]

-*site("methodName")* is equivalent to a call of "methodName" on the current site object.
+:typoscript:`site("methodName")` is equivalent to a call of "methodName" on the current site object.

 You can take a look at :php:`\TYPO3\CMS\Core\Site\Entity\SiteInterface` for accessible methods.